Saghen/schemaa/README.md

       path: String[], // Array of keys leading up the inheritance chain
       key: String, // Key of the object that failed
       value: Any, // The value that failed the validation, any type
-      message: "", // Generated message containing information on the error
+      message: String, // Generated message containing information on the error
       type: Any // The type of the expected value
     }
   ]